NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-esm.md

 ## Using ES Modules in Hardhat

+The following sections explain how to use ES modules in new or existing Hardhat projects.

 ### Starting an ESM-first Hardhat project

 If you want to start a Hardhat project that uses ES modules by default, first you have to initialize a Node.js project: